kristapsdz/kcgi/README.md

 This assumes that kcgi has been installed in a path recognised by your manpage reader.
-On most systems, `/opt` (as in the above example) is not recognised, so you may need to edit `/etc/man.conf` or other configuration file appropriate to your system.
+If you're using an alternative installation path, you may need to edit `/etc/man.conf` or other configuration file appropriate to your system.

 ## Tests